The Financial Technology Law Review: Belgium

 i Laws and regulations specifically targeting tokens and cryptocurrencies

-In a motion for a resolution dated 18 July 2019 and tabled again on 8 October 2019, seven Belgian senators urged the Belgian government to adopt a legal framework for the sale, purchase and use of virtual money and related financial products, in order to protect consumers and to fight the use of these virtual currencies for criminal purposes.
-The motion was discussed in a hearing before the Committee on Cross-cutting Issues on 31 January 2020, where the Chairman of the FSMA, Jean-Paul Servais, provided information on cryptocurrencies.11
+In a motion for a resolution dated 18 July 2019 and tabled again on 8 October 2019, seven Belgian senators urged the Belgian government to adopt a legal framework for the sale, purchase and use of virtual money and related financial products, to protect consumers and to fight the use of these virtual currencies for criminal purposes.
+The motion was discussed in a hearing before the Committee on Cross-cutting Issues on 31 January 2020, where the Chairman of the FSMA, Jean-Paul Servais, provided information on cryptocurrencies.13 So far, this motion has not resulted in new legislation.

 Marketing Prohibition Regulation